1,000+ Opportunities

 All receipts associated with the grant must also be submitted within 14 days of completion.
 If you have any questions, please email PEDC@palacios. org

-Based on current listing details, eligibility includes: Businesses located within the City of Palacios, Texas.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Businesses located within the City of Palacios, Texas.
+Confirm the full requirements in the official notice before applying.